hyeminoh96/where-is-my-home-building-register/README.md

 ## Setting environment variables

-In order to call the API, you need to have API_KEY as an environment variable.
-You can set the environment variable in your local environment by following these steps:
+In order to call the API, you need to have API_KEY as an environment variable. \
+You can either set the variable in your local environment or store it in a .env file.

+### Option 1: Setting in local environment

-### Windows
+#### Windows

 1. Open the Command Prompt
 2. Type the following command and replace API_KEY with your actual API key: